ChalmersSachi-FS/ChalmersSachi-FS/README.md

 2/18/24 (WEEK 2)
 Currently finising all Review Lessons finished, then going to work on both assignments and make sure to commit as often for assignment as well.

+- Finished all the review lessons.
+Starting the assignments now at 2:40pm.
+- 6:46pm just finished the 2.6 Assignment, going to zip and submit file & work on the last assignment for week 2.